-Fig.6 Eco-Park protecting the eco-system
+Fig 6: Eco-Park Protecting the Eco-System

-Fig.7 Sketch of an Olmsted-Designed New City Park
+Fig 7: Sketch of an Olmsted-Designed New City Park

-Fig.8 Depiction of 'From Parks to Parkways and Back'
+Fig 8: Depiction of 'From Parks to Parkways and Back'

-7. Planning and design process
+7.0 Planning and Design Process

 Preserving natural landscapes and protecting sensitive wildlife habitats goes a long way toward providing an ecologically sound and cost-effective project.
 Trees take a long time to grow, and mature specimens or stands provide incredible value for park users and wildlife.

 Additionally, when we preserve natural landscapes, we increase biodiversity and help conserve important natural resources such as water.
 Working with the natural configuration of the land, getting cues from its topography and vegetation, we avoid ecological damage and mitigate the costs of construction while at the same time creating a park that has its own sense of place and uniqueness.

 There is a growing desire these days to create parks that have a "signature element" that makes them distinctive.
 At the same time, we are realizing the importance of providing access to nature for both children and adults.

-Preservation of the natural landscape, even if it means giving up a few of the more traditional programmed elements, is one way to achieve these goals, especially on a limited asset instead of a liability.
-Likewise, cultural elements that remain on the site should be incorporated into the design to provide a historical perspective.
-Not only does this serve as an educational component but it also promotes stewardship-an important factor for any successful open space.
-Providing social spaces for people to interact and build social capital is equally important.
-Suburban development, along with many small towns and even some cities, lack a town square or central meeting place.
-Increasingly, parks provide the places where people can network and build community.
+Preservation of the natural landscape, even if it means giving up a few of the more traditional programmed elements, is one way to achieve these goals, especially on a limited budget.
 Designing a park to take advantage of and reveal natural processes is another way to achieve sustainability.
 It is possible to create beautiful and functional places.
 In fact, they should be one and the same.
-Utilities such as storm water drainage can be treated as an
+Utilities such as storm water drainage can be treated as an asset instead of a liability.